Ads-R/ConestogaVirtualGameStore/README.md

 # ConestogaVirtualGameStore
+Dont forget to change the connection string in appsettings json
 ## To Generate/Update the Database in SQL Server
 ### Open package manager console and enter the following commands
 1. Add-Migration YourMigrationName -Context "GameStoreContext"